The Heavy Table is a daily Twin Cities-based magazine passionately telling the stories of food and drink — from roots to table — in the Upper Midwest.

 Aaron has a multidisciplinary background in online media, politics, and technology.
 On the side, Aaron is an amateur photographer, private pilot, and pianist.
 He loves pizza, cheeses, and almost anything that can be drunk.
 Born and raised outside of Stillwater, MN, he has called both Saint Paul and Minneapolis home.
 Aaron now lives in Honolulu, Hawai‘i while managing the backend operations of the Heavy Table.
 His personal site is aaronlandry.com.

-Heavy Table has been the City Pages readers’ choice for Best Blog for four years running (2010, 2011, 2012, 2013), was named as part of the Star Tribune’s Taste 50 in 2009, and made #5 on Vita.mn’s 2012 list of Best Local Blogs.
+Heavy Table has been the City Pages readers’ choice for Best Blog for five years running (2010, 2011, 2012, 2013, 2014), was named as part of the Star Tribune’s Taste 50 in 2009, and made #5 on Vita.mn’s 2012 list of Best Local Blogs.
 The site’s North Coast Nosh event series was named “Best Foodie Event” in 2012 by Minnesota Monthly.
 The site was profiled on CNN’s Eatocracy, and named a best local blog by METRO in 2010, and its contributors have appeared on the Splendid Table, MPR, WCCO radio with John Hines, FOX 9, and other outlets.

 About Our Star System